-The Corporation's diversified mineral royalties and streams generate revenue from II operating mines located in Canada (9), the United States (I), and Brazil (I) that produce copper, nickel, cobalt, potash, iron ore and thermal (electrical) coal.
-It holds royalty interests in 3 construction stage lithium mines.
-The Corporation further holds a diversified portfolio of pre-production stage royalties and junior equity positions that it mainly originates through mineral exploration initiatives within its Project Generation business division.
+The Corporation's diversified mineral royalties and streams generate revenue from 11 operating mines located in Canada (9), and Brazil (2) that produce copper, nickel, cobalt, potash, iron ore, and lithium.
+It holds royalty interests in 2 construction stage lithium mines.
+The Corporation further holds a diversified portfolio of preproduction stage royalties and junior equity positions that it mainly originates through mineral exploration initiatives within its Project Generation business division.

-The Corporation holds a 58% interest in ARR, which through a jointly controlled entity, Great Bay Renewables LLC ("GBR"), holds a portfolio of royalties related to renewable energy generation projects located primarily in the United States that includes 10 operating assets and several additional development stage projects.
+The Corporation holds a 58% interest in ARR, which through a jointly controlled entity, Great Bay Renewables LLC ("GBR"), holds a portfolio of royalties related to renewable energy generation projects located primarily in the United States that includes 11 operating assets, 2 under construction and several royalties or royalty rights to additional development stage projects.
 Certain funds managed by affiliates of Apollo Global Management, Inc. (the "Apollo Funds") represent the other party to the joint venture.